-GETTING READY TO SEW Drawing Up the Bobbin Thread
+Drawing Up the Bobbin Thread

-For safety, turn off the power before threading the machine.
+The for safety, turn off the power before threading the machine.

 1. Hold the upper thread tail with the left hand (A).
 Turn the handwheel toward you (B), first lowering (C) and then raising the needle (D).